bionode/bionode-watermill/docs/BeginnerWalkthrough.md

    watermill needs to be given a flowing stream in the operation creator in order to watch it finish*

-## Operators
+## Orchestrators

-The next core idea of bionode-watermill is that of *operators*.
-Operators are ways to combine tasks.
+The next core idea of bionode-watermill is that of *orchestrators*.
+Orchestrators are
+ways to combine tasks.
 The simplest of the operators is `join`. `join` takes any number of tasks as parameters, and will run each of the tasks sequentially.
 Where the first task will check the current working folder for files that match `input`, within a join lineage, downstream tasks will attempt to match their `input` to an upstream task's `output`.

-A simple join pipeline is a download+extract one.
+A simple join pipeline is a download + extract one.
 For this we can download some reads from the NCBI Sequence Read Archive (SRA) and extract them with `fastq-dump` from sratools.